A medieval ring with an arcade setting

 Soldering the ring band to the gem setting

-Another highlight of this extraordinary ring is certainly the engraving of the ring band.
-According to our customer's request, some Latin words from the first sentence of the "Regula Benedicti“, i.e. the monastery regulations of Saint Benedict of Nursia to be engraved.
+Another highlight of this extraordinary ring is certainly the engraving on the ring band.
+According to our customer's wishes, some Latin words from the first sentence of the "Regula Benedicti", i.e. the monastic regulations of Saint Benedict of Nursia to be engraved.

 For this purpose, it was agreed with the customer that the engraving should be on the outside as well as on the inside of the ring band and that the same Gothic font could be used that he had already used for the inscription on his pectoral had selected.